 Ethics for Photographers

-Nature photographers approaching the Richard T. Paul Alafia Bank Sanctuary too closely, despite warnings by Audubon wardens
+Nature photographer approaching the Richard T. Paul Alafia Bank Sanctuary too closely, despite warnings by Audubon wardens

 The North American Nature Photography Association has endorsed the Ethical Photography Practices.
 These guidelines are supported by the Florida Shorebird Alliance and local Audubon chapters.